4neesh/DevBlog/src/blogInProgress/015_SpringAnnotations.md

 <br>
 <h4>Spring Inversion of Control Container</h4>
 <p>
-Before we look into the different Spring class annotations, we will review the Spring IoC container and the role of beans.
-Different class annotations will influence the automatic properties of the beans they create.
-The beans are customised to accommodate to the functions of the layer.
+The Spring IoC Container is a core Spring Framework component responsible for creating, wiring, managing and configuring objects to be used by the application.
+The components enable Spring to perform dependency injection as they are wired into classes that require them.
 </p>
 <p>
-The Spring IoC Container is a core Spring Framework component.
-The IoC container is responsible for creating, wiring, managing and configuring objects to be used by the application.
-The components that make the application are injected by the framework using dependency injection.
+The objects that are configured by the IoC container are known as Spring beans.
+Each bean contains metadata that includes information for how to create the bean, the bean's dependencies, and the lifecycle details.
 </p>
 <p>
 There are two types of containers within the Spring Framework:<br>